EUR

 + 39 348 4935001

-The scene here depicted with great vitality, through the use of quick touches and textures of color, illustrates a moment of everyday life related to rural activity: on the right is painted, at the gates of the village, a cart loaded with hay that two farmers are setting up.
-Before them sit some figures who stand beside their horses.
-A woman on his horse reaches a passer-by while a shepherd walks behind him with his dog.
-On the left, a child is sitting on his back, playing with small dogs next to a horse that rests seated.
-The entrance to the village is characterized by an arched passage between ancient walls, described with poetic “rovinismo”, in addition to which there are some houses.
+The valuable painting, with a great chromatic impact thanks to the technique of oil on board, depicts a lively scene of daily life in the countryside, set near the entrance door of a village.
+The episode of rural life, depicted with great vitality, through the use of quick touches of color and material, illustrates right, at the gates of the village, a cart loaded with hay and two farmers at work.
+Next to them sit some figures who stand beside their horses.
+A woman on her horse reaches a passer-by while behind a shepherd walks with his dog next to him.
+On the left, a child sits on his back while playing with dogs next to a horse, who is resting while sitting.
+The entrance to the village is characterized by an arched passage between ancient walls, described with poetic rovinism, as well as some houses.
 The clear sky is marked by some grey white clouds.

 Brozzetti Antichità